zeitwork/zeitwork/internal/edgeproxy/README.md

 ### Rate Limits

-Let's Encrypt has rate limits to prevent abuse:
+Let's Encrypt has rate limits to prevent abuse.
+The edgeproxy includes built-in rate limiting to respect these limits:

 - **Staging environment** (recommended for testing):
   - No rate limits